NAPLAN Marking FAQ Page

 30 minute dinner break

-A: Home-based markers are required to commit to at least 4 hours* of marking (with appropriate breaks) for a minimum of 6 days a week.
+A: Home-based markers are required to commit to at least four hours of marking* (with appropriate breaks) for a minimum of six days a week.

 *Marking hours must include the mandatory marking times of 8:00am - 10:00am OR 4:00pm - 6:00pm on each marking day.

-A: In 2024, live training for home-based markers will be conducted in multiple formats, both on location at training centres around NSW, and remotely online.
+A: In 2026, live training for home-based markers will be conducted in multiple formats, both on location at training centres around NSW and ACT, and remotely online.
+All new markers are expected to attend face-to-face training.
 Further details will be provided closer to the training date.

 A: These are the basic computer requirements for the purposes of home marking: